oracle/oci-react-samples/mtdrworkshop/teardown/Readme.md

 ## **Task 4**: Edit ~/.bashrc

-1. We need to remove the line we added to ~/.bashrc in Lab1.
+1. We need to remove the line we added to ~/.bashrc in Lab 1.
 Run the following command to remove
 ```
 vi ~/.bashrc
 ```